committed to building an ethical business culture, ensuring we conduct our business with honesty and integrity.

 Violations or suspected violations of our Ethics and Anti-Corruption policies may be submitted in good faith on a confidential basis by the complainant or may be submitted anonymously via our Ethics Team.
 Reports of violations or suspected violations will be kept confidential to the extent possible, consistent with the need to conduct an adequate investigation.

-When in doubt about a potential unethical situation or the best course of action, employees or suppliers can communicate directly with the local management.
-If they are not comfortable speaking with contact person or not satisfied with the resolution, they can contact the MCI Business Ethics Team at email@example.com.
+When in doubt about a potentially unethical situation or the best course of action, employees or suppliers can communicate directly with the local management.
+If they are not comfortable speaking with the contact person or not satisfied with the resolution, they can contact the MCI Business Ethics Team at firstname.lastname@example.org.